-Do you have a plan for cooking and heating water when there is a power outage?
-These 6 inexpensive cooking stoves will get you started.
+Have a plan for cooking and heating water when there is a power outage?
+Try one of these 6 inexpensive cooking stoves for survival Some even cost nothing!

 If and when you lose power I don’t want you to have to think about how you will cook meals, or even boil water for that matter.
 You will have it planned ahead.
 Not all of us are able to afford a generator, but everyone can make, or save for, these inexpensive cooking stoves.
 Your survival may depend on it.